What Are Bone Spurs (Osteophytosis) And How Can Physical Therapy Help?

 Instead, they’re smooth bumps or projections that stick out from your bones.

-You can usually find them where two bones meet to form a joint, like at your heel, your knee, or on your fingers though they can also be in locations where muscles meet the bones.
+You can usually find them where two bones meet to form a joint, like at your heel, your knee, or on your hands and fingers

 Although it’s more common after the age of 60, anyone can develop bone spurs.